-This year, Dr. Lea Stogdale presented four sessions of very specific information on problems arising with adrenal gland deficiencies and excesses in dogs and cats.
+At the American Holistic Medical Association’s annual meeting in 2016, Dr. Lea Stogdale presented four sessions of very specific information on problems arising with adrenal gland deficiencies and excesses in dogs and cats.
 She extensively discussed symptoms, tests, diagnoses, and treatments.
-Dogs and cats may develop Addison’s disease (deficiency) and Cushing’s Disease (excess) and while these two points are the extreme, there are opportunities to recognize problems in advance.
+Dogs and cats may develop Addison’s disease (deficiency) and Cushing’s Disease (excess) and while these two points are extreme, there are opportunities to recognize problems in advance.

 The more common adrenal gland issues are deficiencies in adrenal functioning.
 This is labeled in human medicine as adrenal fatigue and hypoadrenalism, for example.
 Practitioners who have been trained to recognize the extremes only sometimes fail to understand that interventions may be done much sooner.

 Dogs and cats are unable to talk but the symptoms of weakening adrenal activity may still be recognized.
-For example, pet allergies may be a symptom.
+For example, pet allergies may be a symptom of adrenal fatigue.
 Pets may exhibit four symptoms: sneezing, itching, tearing, and paw licking (humans rub their eyes) according to Dr. Martin Goldstein.

 Dr. Goldstein further writes that cortisone is probably the number one drug of choice in the veterinary world.
 It is used for everything from allergies and asthma to colitis and joint disease.
 Cortisone may help relieve the inflammation in all of these situations.
 However, the underlying causes for provoking these symptoms and the reason that the pet’s own adrenal hormones fail to exert their anti-inflammatory properties are not discovered with this strategy.
 Cortisone comes in all sorts of preparations including injectables, oral tablets and capsules, skin creams, and ear or eye ointments.